pyrates/usine/docs/reference.md

 ## enter

-Creates the `client` singleton, which in turns initiate the SSH connection.
+Create the `client` singleton, which will initiate the SSH connection.

 It takes the same arguments as the `Client`, plus an optionnal `client` kwarg that you can use to define the `Client` class to be instantiated.

 ## exit

-Closes the SSH connection.
+Close the SSH connection.

 ## connect